 You have the right to inspect and obtain a copy your PHI that we maintain.
 Your right to inspect and obtain a copy extends only to your information contained in the “Designated Record Set”.
 This includes medical and billing records and any other records that may be used to decisions about your health care.

 Under limited circumstances, you may be denied access to a portion of your record if such access is determined to be medically contraindicated.

 If we maintain your record in an Electronic Medical Record (EMR), you have a right to request a copy in an electronic format if readily producible.

 We may charge you a reasonable fee to cover copying, postage and/or preparation of a summary or other related supplies or expenses.
 We may also charge for our labor when providing an electronic copy of your records.
 To inspect and/or receive a copy of your PHI, you must submit your request in writing.
 Please contact Shore Medical Center Health Information Management (Medical Records) Department.

 RIGHT TO REQUEST AN AMENDMENT

-- is not part of the medical information kept by or for the hospital
+- Is not part of the designated record set or otherwise available for inspection.

 RIGHT TO AN ACCOUNTING OF DISCLOSURES